-Human rights and environment - which states that our goal is to develop and implement a long-term strategy that reduces the impact of our activities and products on the environment, whilst progressing our ambition of net zero greenhouse gas emissions across our operations and value chain.
+Human rights and environment - which states that our goal is to develop and implement a long-term strategy that reduces the impact of our activities, supply chain and products on the environment, whilst progressing our ambition of net zero greenhouse gas emissions across our operations and value chain.

 Human rights in our supply chain - which states that we have defined principles to clarify what we expect from our business partners, suppliers, and their supply chains when it comes to responsible business and human rights.

 Human rights in our local communities - which states that we work to support the communities in which we operate and that we collaborate with organisations that can demonstrate a positive impact and encourage our employees to volunteer in support of their work.